Bedrockdude10/Cancer-Classification-Project/README.md

 # Cancer-Classification-Project
-Code written for the final project for MATH 4570: Matrix Methods in Machine Learning &amp; Data Analysis.
+By Mitchell Wadas, Danny Rollo, Alex Vandenberg, and Ty Pacchione Code written for the final project for MATH 4570: Matrix Methods in Machine Learning &amp; Data Analysis.

 Early detection and diagnosis is critical in the treatment of cancer.